 NCCAM - The National Center for Complementary and Alternative Medicine is one of the twenty-seven institutes and centers that make up the National Institutes of Health.
 This site includes information about treatments and therapies for Complementary and Alternative Medicine.
 Learn about how to be an informed consumer of CAM and stay informed on the latest new alerts.

 Ohio eLicense Center - Search for a doctor, chiropractor, dentist, or other Ohio licensed professional.
 Find contact information, original issue date of license, expiration date, and status.

 Patient Inform - This site offers up-to-date research about the diagnosis and treatment of cancer, heart disease, and diabetes, which is provided by the American Cancer Society, the American Diabetes Association, and the American Heart Association.
 This site also offers free access to selected medical journal articles and provides plain-language explanations of what the studies mean, how they compare with what is already known, and how patients should weigh them in making treatment decisions.

 Pest Control for Expectant Mothers Pregnant women are warned about exposure to 'everyday' products like soft cheeses and kitty litter.
-What about insecticides?
-Check this site for how to use pesticides safely and how to protect unborn children from the effects of pesticides on women.
+What about insecticides, for example?
+Check this site for how to use pesticides safety and hot to protect unborn children from the effects of pesticides on women.